MIT-LCP/mimic-code/buildmimic/README.md

 # Building the MIMIC database

 This directory contains scripts that can be used to create a new instance of the MIMIC Critical Care Database.
+A tutorial for building a local PostgreSQL database using these scripts is available at: http://mimic.physionet.org/tutorials/install_mimic_locally/

 ## Automated tests (PostgreSQL scripts only)